 I did a short summary of this article in one of my recent 10-minute takeaways!

-I have a free short e-book that illustrates some additional ways in which you can invest for your retirement called The Essential Guide To Retirement.
+I have a free short e-book that illustrates some additional ways in which you can invest for your retirement.
+This is part of a bundle I’ve pulled together of all my best investing freebies: The Beginner’s Guide To Investing Bundle, which you can download here.

 Whatever you do, being aware of your pension is the best thing for your financial future.
 Having money set aside for your old age will stand you in good stead and will help you make choices.
 Without it, life will be a struggle indeed.